This post contains affiliate links which help me run my blog. See full disclosure here.

 So if you invest in one product this year for your financial future, I HIGHLY recommend grabbing this as it will be the best way to get your families financials organized.
 Plus it includes so many other items in the kit that it’s a no-brainer.
 She sells her kit on HSN, and you can check it out via my affiliate link here.

 Now if you own a small business you will also need files for that as well in separate folders, it’s important for you to keep them separate especially come tax time.

-NOTE: If you currently have everything “paperless” or in an electronic version of a filing system, you can do a paper system as well and just print out your statements, etc. and put them in the files as a reference.
+NOTE: If you currently have everything “paperless” or in an electronic version of a filing system, you can do a paper system as well and just print out your latest statement, etc. and put them in the files as a reference for quick access.
 This is also good because if something were ever to happen to you, your loved ones would be able to look at the paperwork as they wouldn’t usually have your Password, etc. to your online accounts.

 What type of system do you use to organize your finances?
 Feel free to share with me in the comments on this post.